 A really minor thing, but at the entrance to Quarry Junction, you find a dead Powder Ganger.
 He has a knife, the clothes on his back and some caps.
-Next to him are two dead Baby Deathclaws.
-He killed two Baby Deathclaws without any actual armor, using a knife.
-He must have been one tough son of a bitch.
+Next to him are two dead young Deathclaws.
+He killed two young Deathclaws without any actual armor, using a knife.
+He must've been one tough son of a bitch.

 This can be made more awesome when you finally track him down, steal the gun he used on you, and do exactly what he did to you.
 But this time the death part sticks.

 In general, the way you can absolutely destroy the Legion's operations before even getting to Vegas.
 The Courier: Kills the head of the Frumentarri and all his bodyguards, wipes out a small slaving camp, covers Cottonwood Cove in radioactive waste (killing everyone there and leaving it uninhabitable), kills various Legion patrols, leads a small NCR task force to kill everyone in Nelson, kills the Legion assassins sent after him/her (which can potentially be a lot of Elite Mooks), repels an attack on Bitter Springs, destroys the Fiends and kills all their leaders, gets the information from Silus, digs out the Legion spy at McCarran, and kills all the Recruit Legionarries stationed at the Techattiicup Mine.
 Then, after reaching Vegas, they can kill Alerio after he gives the Mark of Caesar, foil the Omertas' plot to attack the strip, sever their alliance with the Great Khans, upgrade the securitrons under the Fort, and, as a final nail in the coffin for their operations in the Mojave, the Courier can rampage through their main base, killing dozens of their best troops, until they finally kill Caesar himself.
 Who would've thought one person would pretty singlehandedly turn the tables on the second largest army in the post-war world?